jamespfu/Dashable/README.md

 19. If you do not have two Amazon Dashes, you can just delete the elif source_mac == second statement, and also the variable that stores the mac address of the second dash

 20. You're all set!
 Save the code and run it with SUDO!
 Make sure that you have connected it with the Amazon Shopping app and that your Dash is connected to wifi, and not assigned to a product (to prevent accidental purchases).

+## Issues
+### Contact
+If you have any issues with completing the following steps, find a bug, or if you just have a general question about Amazon Dash or this code feel free to email me at kawaiikid47@gmail.com.
+I normally respond within 24 hours.